 Invasive weeds can out-compete our wonderful native plants, reducing food sources for wild birds.
 Think about removing the invaders, and replacing with bird-friendly natives.

-If you want to keep wild birds flourishing in your garden, controlling predators is a must.
+If you want birds to keep visiting your garden, controlling predators is a must.

-Stoats, rats, possums, and hedgehogs are common pests that prey on birds, eggs and chicks.
+Stoats, rats, possums, cats, and hedgehogs are common pests that prey on birds, eggs and chicks.

 Trapping is a simple measure you can do at home to make a difference.
-Why not find out if there are community initiatives where you live to reduce pest numbers in a wider area?
+Why not find out if there are community initiatives working to reducve pest numbers were you live?

 If you have a cat that goes outside, you can make it more bird-friendly by fitting a bell on its collar, feeding it at regular times and keeping it inside at night.